gemini3d/gemini3d/README.md

    ```

    If using Homebrew, you want to be sure Homebrew's GCC is used instead of AppleClang or other non-Homebrew compilers so that the Homebrew library ABIs match the compiler ABI.
-   To do this for Homebrew or other systems where you need to specify a specific compiler, use a Meson native-file like:
+   To do this for Homebrew or other systems where you need to specify a specific compiler, use a Meson &ge; 0.53.0 native-file like:

    ```sh
    meson setup build --native-file meson/homebrew.ini